 Rishi is from the small Caribbean island state of Trinidad & Tobago.
 He was a volunteer in 2012 and returned to the working world in Canada with an opened mind on engineering.
 He returned in 2016 to assist in the research and development side of Windaid and explore the ideas that he wanted to bring to life while serving the community.
 Developing new electronics, upgrading current ones and being able to tinker and experiment are just some of the factors that makes him love being at WindAid as an engineer.
 His goal is to engage students to learn through doing and gain knowledge through problem solving.

-WindAid Institute Co-Founder & Education Advisor
+WindAid Institute Co-Founder & Former Chair of the Board

-WindAid Institute Board Member
+Former WindAid Institute Board Treasurer

 Yordy Mirko Yglesias Deza

-WindAid Institute Workshop Engineer
+Former WindAid Institute Workshop Engineer